 Dwarf, low growing variety with pretty bi-coloured, blue and white flowers in spring.
 Colours may vary a bit from blue to purply blue - a little variable from seed sown.Sun or light shade.
 Winter dormant.

 To 60 cms in height.
 Unusual flowers that are a group of tightly packed florets that are backed by petal-like bracts.
 This makes the flowers look much like a star or a firework.
 Sun/part shade.
 Clump forming, hardy perennial.
-Could include shades of pink or white/green.
+Colours may be pink/green/white or shades of pink.
 Winter dormant.

 To 90 cms.
 Long spikes of double white flowers in summer.
 Sun to part shade.
 Winter dormant.